 Tim has been involved in every major multifamily HUD program since 1980, often playing a formative role in protecting his client’s interests as programs are developed and helping clients develop strategic business plans to maximize the profit or programmatic potential of federal programs.
 In additional to transactional matters, he is also active on Capitol Hill and with HUD to implement and improve housing legislation and administrative policy for his clients.

 Tim has served as a columnist for several real estate publications, speaks widely in the field, and has participated as a member of several national and local housing policy task forces.
 He has also served as chairman of the board of a nonprofit housing developer in Washington, DC.
-Tim is a member of the Forum on Affordable Housing and Community Development Law of the American Bar Association, is the former chair of the Assisted Housing Practice of the Forum, and co-chair of the Affordable Housing Preservation Committee of the Forum.
+Tim is a member of the Forum on Affordable Housing and Community Development Law of the American Bar Association, is the former chair of the Assisted Housing Practice of the Forum, and former co-chair of the Affordable Housing Preservation Committee of the Forum.
 Tim has also served on the Multifamily Steering Committee of the Mortgage Bankers Association and is a Trustee of the National Housing Conference.
 Tim is a former Assistant Clerk of the United States Supreme Court.

 District of Columbia

 JD, University of Notre Dame Law School, 1980

 BS, Georgetown University, College of Arts and Sciences, 1977

 In over 35 years of practice, Tim has represented clients in the following types of matters and in the practice areas listed to the right:

 - All FHA multifamily, nursing home, and hospital mortgage insurance programs (including 221(d)(4), 221(d)(3), 223(f), 223(a)(7), 241, 232 and 242).